-In its Advanced settings, choose "Polls Application" from the Application menu, and save once more.
+In its Advanced settings (from the toolbar, select Page > Advanced settings...) choose "Polls Application" from the Application pop-up menu, and save once more.

 Refresh the page, and you'll find that the Polls application is now available directly from the new django CMS page.